rust-lang/blog.rust-lang.org/posts/2024-02-26-2023-Rust-Annual-Survey-2023-results.md

 |    2022    |      11 482 |         9 433 |               81.3% |    25 581 |
 |    2023    |      11 950 |         9 710 |               82.2% |    16 028 |

 As shown above, in 2023, we have received 37% fewer survey views in vs 2022, but saw a slight uptick in starts and completions.
 There are many reasons why this could have been the case, but it’s possible that because we released the [2022 analysis blog](https://blog.rust-lang.org/2023/08/07/Rust-Survey-2023-Results.html) so late last year, the survey was fresh in many Rustaceans’ minds.
 This might have prompted fewer people to feel the need to open the most recent survey.
+Therefore, we find it doubly impressive that there were more starts and completions in 2023, despite the lower overall view count.

 ## Community